Asymptotic shape for the contact process in random environment: Bound for the lack of subadditivity

-To deal with the reinfection times $u_{i+1}(x)-v_i(x)$, the idea is to look for a point $(y,t)$ -- in space-time coordinates -- close to $(x,u_i(x))$, infected from $(0,0)$ and with infinite life time: The at-least-linear-growth estimate~(\ref{retouche}) will then ensure it does not take too long to reinfect $x$ after time $t$, just by looking infection starting from the new source point $(y,t)$.
-The difficulty lies in the control of the distance between $(x,u_i(x))$ and a source point $(y,t)$: if the configuration around $(x,u_i(x))$ is "reasonable", this point will not be too not far from $(x,u_i(x))$, and we will obtain a good control of $u_{i+1}(x)$ and $u_i(x)$.
+To deal with the reinfection times $u_{i+1}(x)-v_i(x)$, the idea is to look for a point $(y,t)$ (in space--time coordinates) close to $(x,u_i(x))$, infected from $(0,0)$ and with infinite life time.
+The at-least-linear-growth estimate (\ref{retouche}) will then ensure it does not take too long to reinfect $x$ after time $t$, just by looking at infection starting from the new source point $(y,t)$.
+The difficulty lies in the control of the distance between $(x,u_i(x))$ and a source point $(y,t)$; if the configuration around $(x,u_i(x))$ is ``reasonable,'' this point will not be too far from $(x,u_i(x))$, and we will obtain a good control of $u_{i+1}(x)$ and~$u_i(x)$.

-We recall that for every $x\in\Zd$, $\omega_x$ is the Poisson point process giving the possible death times at site $x$, and that $M$ and $c$ are respectively given in~(\ref{richard}) et~(\ref{retouche}).
+We recall that for every $x\in\Zd$, $\omega_x$ is the Poisson point process giving the possible death times at site $x$, and that $M$ and $c$ are, respectively, given in~(\ref{richard}) and (\ref{retouche}).
 Note that we can assume that $M>1$.
 We note

-For $x,y\in\Zd$ and $t>0$, we say that the growth from $(y,0)$ is bad at scale $t$ with respect to $x$ if the following event occur:
+For $x,y\in\Zd$ and $t>0$, we say that the growth from $(y,0)$ is bad at scale $t$ with respect to $x$ if the following event occurs:

-We want to check that with a high probability, there is no such bad growth point in a box around $x$: for every $x\in\Zd$, every $L> 0$ and every $t>0$.
-So we define
+We want to check that with a high probability, there is no such bad growth point in a box around $x$.
+So we define, for every $x\in\Zd$, every $L> 0$ and every $t>0$,